mvz/ripper_ruby_parser/README.md

 * RipperRubyParser won't handle non-UTF-8 files without an encoding comment, just like regular Ruby
-* RipperRubyParser keeps carriage return characters in heredocs that include them
 * RipperRubyParser does not attempt to match RubyParser's line numbering bugs
+* RipperRubyParser correctly dedents heredocs with interploations

 The following incompatibilities can be made compatible by turning on extra-compatible mode:

 * Operator assignment of a method call without parenteses to a collection element uses and `:array` S-expression instead of `:arglist`
+* RipperRubyParser keeps carriage return characters in heredocs that include them

 ## Install